lupyuen/lupyuen.github.io/src/testbot.md

 1.  _Has something happened before?_

     Five Years Ago: I connected a [__PineTime Smartwatch__](https://github.com/lupyuen/remote-pinetime-bot) to the net for anyone to test their firmware.
-Some folks discovered that they could break out of the [__Semihosting Environment__](https://github.com/lupyuen/remote-pinetime-bot?tab=readme-ov-file#security-issues) and access my computer.
+Some kind folks discovered that they could break out of the [__Semihosting Environment__](https://github.com/lupyuen/remote-pinetime-bot?tab=readme-ov-file#security-issues) and access my computer.

 1.  _Speaking of PineTime: How shall we allow auto-testing of firmware?_